-Every year 11 to 13 million Canadians get food borne illness (also called food poisoning).
-It can happen when you eat food that’s contaminated with harmful bacteria, viruses, parasites, toxins or chemicals.
+Every year, 4 million Canadians (or 1 in 8 people)1 are affected by food borne illness (also called food poisoning).
+It can happen when you eat food that has been contaminated with harmful bacteria, viruses, parasites, toxins or chemicals.

 You might not realize when a food has made you sick because you can’t see, taste or smell harmful contaminants, and your symptoms may not appear immediately after you eat the food.